-- (1) The Tribal Gaming Agency, or Tribal Police as applicable, and the State Gaming Agency will have concurrent jurisdiction to investigate violations of the provisions of this Compact, and to bring administrative and criminal charges, in accordance with Tribal laws and the provisions of Chapter 9.46 RCW, Chapter 34.05 RCW, and Chapter 230-17 WAC. - (2) The State Gaming Agency will notify the Tribal Gaming Agency of any alleged violations of the provisions of this Compact and may request the Tribal Gaming Agency take appropriate enforcement and/or corrective action.
-Failure of the Tribal Gaming Agency to take the action recommended by the State Gaming Agency will constitute a dispute or disagreement between the parties subject to the dispute resolution provisions contained in Section XIV of this Compact. - Tribal Gaming Agency Access to State Gaming Agency Records At the completion of any inspection or investigation, copies of the investigative report will be forwarded to the Tribal Gaming Agency along with copies of evidence and information pertinent to the inspection.
-The Tribal Gaming Agency may inspect and copy records maintained by the State Gaming Agency concerning Class III Gaming by the Tribe subject to any constraints imposed by the State Gaming Agency's accreditation as a law enforcement agency, requirements of RCW 10.97, and status as a member of the Association of Law Enforcement Intelligence Units.
+The State Gaming Agency will notify the Tribal Gaming Agency of any alleged violations of the provisions of this Compact and may request the Tribal Gaming Commission take appropriate enforcement and/or corrective action.
+Failure of the Tribal Gaming Commission to take the action recommended by the State Gaming Agency will constitute a dispute or disagreement between the parties subject to the dispute resolution provisions contained in Section XII of this Compact.

+D. Tribal Gaming Agency Access to State Gaming Agency Records

+At the completion of any inspection or investigation, copies of the investigative report will be forwarded to the Tribal Gaming Agency along with copies of evidence and information pertinent to the inspection.
+The Tribal Gaming Agency may inspect and copy records maintained by the State Gaming Agency concerning Class III gaming by the Tribe.

-- E. Cooperation with Tribal Gaming Agency - (1) To maintain the partnership for enforcement of the provisions of this Compact, representatives of the Tribal Gaming Agency and the State Gaming Agency shall meet at least once every twelve (12) months to review the regulatory program for the Tribe's Gaming Facilities. - (2) The State Gaming Agency and, as applicable, the Washington Horse Racing Commission, shall promptly notify the Tribal Gaming Agency of any activity suspected or occurring, whether within a Gaming Facility or not, which adversely affects State, Tribal, or public interests relating to the Gaming Facilities and Gaming Operation.
-PROVIDED, such disclosure shall not compromise the interest sought to be protected.
+E. Cooperation With Tribal Gaming Agency

+- (1) In order to foster a positive and effective relationship in carrying out and enforcing the provisions of this Compact, representatives of the Tribe (including the Tribal Gaming Agency) and the State Gaming Agency shall meet at least annually to discuss these matters.
+The meetings shall take place at a location mutually agreed upon by the Tribal Gaming Agency and the State Gaming Agency.
+At least ten (10) days prior to such meetings, the State Gaming Agency and the Tribal Gaming Agency shall disclose to each other any and all suspected activities or pending matters reasonably believed to constitute violations of this Compact by any person or enterprise.
+Should the Tribe begin operating satellite (Off-Track) wagering on horse races, the Washington Horse Racing Commission shall participate in the agency meetings. - (2) The State Gaming Agency and, as applicable, the Washington Horse Racing Commission, shall promptly notify the Tribal Gaming Agency of any activity suspected or occurring, whether within a Gaming Facility or not, which adversely affects State, Tribal or public interests relating to the Gaming Facilities and Gaming Operation.
+Provided, such disclosure shall not compromise the interest sought to be protected.

-XI.
-STANDARDS OF OPERATION
+IX.
+STANDARDS OF OPERATION AND MANAGEMENT